microsoftgraph/group-membership-management/README.md

 `<SolutionAbbreviation>` currently support names of 2 or 3 characters long. `<EnvironmentAbbreviation>` currently support names from 2 to 6 characters long.
 This can be changed in the ARM templates (template.json) by updating the `minLength` and `maxLength` settings for `solutionAbbreviation` and `environmentAbbreviation` parameters.

 We recommend trying to use unique `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` names, since some resources in Azure require to have unique names globally so it is possible to have name collisions.

+Both `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` must be all numbers and lowercase letters!
+Using capital letters in either will cause problems later down the line!

 The changes required are:
 - Rename the parameter files provided (parameters.int.json, parameters.ua.json and parameters.prodv2.json) updating the environment part. parameters.`<EnvironmentAbbreviation>`.json.